TimothyFDavison/Conference-Mapper/README.md

 ### TODO
 There are items which I haven't had time to address yet, namely
 - Set up a better logging architecture, especially for the scraper.
-Debugging can be finicky.
+Scraping is brittle and debugging can be finicky.
-- Expand the repertoire of data sources, and/or take greater care for comprehensiveness and accuracy of ingesting the WikiCFP data.
+- Refactor the frontend for better separation of concerns and functional components.
+- Stop the filters window from closing when you "deselect all" of the selected categories.